gvvaughan/specl/README.md

 [Specl][] treats everything following the `:` (colon) as a Lua code:

-    - it uses a tag to force YAML to compile the code: stack = Stack {}

-It's very rare to fit both the example description and associated code on a single line, so you will normally use the [YAML][] literal block marker `|' (pipe) before the actual code, from all following lines indented underneath that description.
-So you'll end up most of your examples written as follows:

-    - it treats all following indented lines as example code: |
+    - it concatenates all following indented lines to a single line:
         Stack = require "stack"
         stack = Stack {}

+By default [YAML][] removes indentation and line-breaks from the example code following the `:` separator, so that by the time [Lua][] receives the code, it's all on a single line.
+More often than not, this isn't a problem, because the [Lua][] parser is not overly fussy about placement of line-breaks, but sometimes (to make sure there is a newline to terminate an embedded comment, for example) you'll need to prevent [YAML][] from giving [Lua][] everything on a single line.
+Use the literal block marker ` |' (space, pipe) after the `:' separator for
+this:

+    - it does not strip significant whitespace in a literal block: |
+        -- A comment on this line, followed by code stack = Stack {}
         ...